This is an automatically generated PDF version of the online resource lebanon.mom-gmr.org/en/ retrieved on 2024/12/03 at 19:20

 A deeply rooted reputation of liberalism leads to the assumption that the media enjoy more freedom in Lebanon than in any other Arab country.

 After the assassination of former Prime Minister Rafik Hariri (February 14, 2005), the Cedar Revolution (March 2005) and the Syrian withdrawal (April 2005), Lebanon was split into two opposing camps: the pro-Syrian March 8 alliance and the US-Saudi backed March 14 coalition.
-March 14 was supported by the Annahar newspaper, the francophone daily L'Orient-Le Jour, the Al-Mustaqbal daily and Future TV (organs of the Future Movement), and the NOW Lebanon website (which is no longer operating).
-March 8 enjoyed the support of the Assafir and Al-Akhbar newspapers and of audiovisual media as Al-Manar run by Hezbollah, Speaker of Parliament Nabih Berri’s NBN, OTV – closely related to the Free Patriotic Movement – and Al-Jadeed (New TV) pleading a leftist obedience though owned by businessman Tahseen Khayat.
+March 14 was supported by the Annahar newspaper, the francophone daily L'Orient-Le Jour, the Al-Mustaqbal daily and Future TV (organs of the Future Movement), and the NOW Lebanon website.
+March 8 enjoyed the support of the Assafir and Al-Akhbar newspapers and of audiovisual media such as Al-Manar run by Hezbollah, Speaker of Parliament Nabih Berri’s NBN, OTV – closely related to the Free Patriotic Movement – and, to a certain extent at the beginning, Al-Jadeed (New TV) pleading a leftist obedience though owned by businessman Tahseen Khayat.

 Seen as weapons, front line battlegrounds, and arenas, all media grew increasingly polarized.
 To attack one is to attack a “symbol” of a religious community and/or political party, consequently provoking a nationwide crisis.
-On May 7, 2008, tensions between Sunni and Shiite escalated.
-Future TV, owned by the Hariri family, was put off the air by Shiite militia who stormed its studio.
+On May 7, 2008, tensions between Sunni and Shiite militant escalated.
+Future TV, owned by the Hariri family, was put off the air by Hezbollah and Amal combatants who stormed its studio.
 Since then, recurrent incidents continue to cause media outlets being caught in the crossfire.

 Metadata